bdaiinstitute/spatialmath-python/_sources/intro.rst.txt

   differences are:
     - the use of 1D arrays -- all MATLAB arrays have two dimensions, even if one of them is equal to one.
-    - Iterating over a 1D array (N,) returns consecutive elements
+    - Iterating over a 1D NumPy array (N,) returns consecutive elements
     - Iterating over a 2D NumPy array is done by row, not columns as in MATLAB.
     - Iterating over a row vector ``(1,N)`` returns the entire row
     - Iterating a column vector ``(N,1)`` returns consecutive elements (rows).